spicyjack/public/presentations/gtk3-codex.md

 # Gtk3 Codex #

-How to use Perl Gtk3, for the compleat newb to the Gtk2-Perl refugee.
+How to use Perl Gtk3, for the compleat newb to the Gtk2-Perl veteran.

 ## What to talk about? ##
 - What's different about Gtk3